PiotrJander/sik-achtung-die-kurve/README.md

 total 1:07

 TODO now
-game manager ctor
+game manager ctor, and getBuffer start 20:30 end

-start 19:40
+now, how do we use
-end
+basically refactor write to and read from to take buffer rather than stream

 add ctor and defaults
 impl getBuffer